Hubs-Foundation/hubs-docs/docs/customizing-avatars.md

 The armature is based largely upon the same hierarchy and naming conventions of the skeleton provided by [High Fidelity](https://docs.highfidelity.com/en/rc80/create/avatars/avatar-standards.html#skeleton).
 This also happens to have a similar structure to VRChat in terms of bone orientations.
 However, in our current implementation in Hubs, we have eliminated some of the bones within the hierarchy, namely the lower body and arm joints since we are not using any sort of inverse kinematics (IK) at the moment.
 This may change in future iterations.

-# License

-All assets are licensed with the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

-Code is licensed with the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/).